Community October 22, 2024

 Drive-in Theaters in Port Townsend and Bremerton

-If you’re looking for something nostalgic, consider going to these drive-in movie theaters.
+If you’re looking for a fun flashback, consider going to these drive-in movie theaters.
 Port Townsend’s Wheel-In Motor Movie has been open since 1952.
 It invites guests to come watch the stars under the stars.
-Guests listen to the movie through an FM radio station, so ensure yours is in good working order.
+Guests listen to the movie through an FM radio station, so make sure yours is in good working order.
 They also offer a concession stand.
 Check out their Facebook page and website for current and upcoming showings.

 Anderson School Theater in Bothell

-If you’re looking to travel a bit (or even make a weekend of it), consider the Anderson School Theater in Bothell.
-Take the ferry from Kingston to Edmonds, and a short drive away is the McMenamins at Anderson School.
-This location provides not only the theater itself, but also a hotel, restaurants, and even a pool.
+If you want to travel a bit (or even make a weekend of it), consider the Anderson School Theater in Bothell.
+Hop on the ferry from Kingston to Edmonds, and take a short drive to the McMenamins at Anderson School.
+This McMenamins location offers not only a theater but also a hotel, restaurants, and even a pool.

-The theater has an old-world charm about it.
-Guests can order food, drinks, and beer from their own brewery, and have them delivered to their seats in the theater.
+The theater has an old-world charm.
+You can order pizza, burgers, drinks, and beer from their brewery, which can all be delivered to your seats in the theater.
 If you need any hearing or visual accommodations during the show, let a theater employee know.
-They have closed caption devices, and two unique headphone sets.
+They have closed caption devices and two unique headphone sets.
 One set amplifies the volume of the dialogue in the movie.
 Another headphone set describes the scenery and action to those with visual impairments.

 Admiral Theater in Bremerton